WebAssembly/component-model/design/mvp/Async.md

 ### Structured concurrency

 Calling *into* a component creates a `Task` to track ABI state related to the *callee* (like "number of outstanding borrows").

 Calling *out* of a component creates a `Subtask` to track ABI state related to the *caller* (like "which handles have been lent").

 When one component calls another, there is thus a `Subtask`+`Task` pair that collectively maintains the overall state of the call and enforces that both components uphold their end of the ABI contract.
 But when the host calls into a component, there is only a `Task` and, symmetrically, when a component calls into the host, there is only a `Subtask`.

-Based on this, the call stack at any point in time when a component calls a host-defined import will have a callstack of the general form:
+Based on this, the call stack for a component to host-defined import will be of the general form:
 ```
 [Host caller] <- [Task] <- [Subtask+Task]* <- [Subtask] <- [Host callee]
 ```